I have been vegan now since September 19th, Yep. I’ve been counting.

 People around you think you’re going to be argumentative

-Each to their own. – I will never dissaprove of others diet choices, but why do they do so for me?
+Each to their own. – I will never disapprove of others diet choices, but why do they do so for me?

 Never in my life has my mother told me I need to eat ‘more meat’.
-All of a sudden I cut out animal ‘products’ and I need meat to survive? – Before Vegan I was only eating chicken, minced beef and eggs for the past 12 years.
+All of a sudden I cut out animal ‘products’ and I need meat to survive? – Before Vegan, I was eating a varied diet but animal products were extremely limted to only eating chicken, minced beef and eggs (very occasionally I’d eat cheese and yoghurt, but I mean like once a month) for the past 12 years.
 It’s not too much of a diet change everyone.
 Calm down.

 *I understand that most people who are upset and lecturing me about why I am vegan are doing so in the 3rd person.
 They’re telling themselves these things to convince themselves that their diet is the right one, which for me makes it easier to deal with their hurtful words against my diet.